Szwendacz99/Arch-install-encrypted-btrfs/README.md

 ### ----------------- encryption (optional) ------------------

 ### Setup the encryption of the system, don't use letters outside en-us keyboard like ąęć etc. for password
-### Grub should now support luks2
+### Grub have partial support for luks2 now, but can handle only pbkdf2
-## pbkdf-memory is given in KB, and here it is about 4GiB (it is maximum amount allowed by cryptsetup, check if you have enaugh RAM)
->cryptsetup -c=aes-xts-plain64 --key-size=512 --hash=sha512 --iter-time=3000 --pbkdf=argon2id --pbkdf-parallel=4 --pbkdf-memory=4194304 --use-random luksFormat --type=luks2 /dev/sdX2
+>cryptsetup -c=aes-xts-plain64 --key-size=512 --hash=sha512 --iter-time=3000 --pbkdf=pbkdf2 --use-random luksFormat --type=luks2 /dev/sdX2

 >cryptsetup luksOpen /dev/sdX2 MainPart